Skip to main content Skip to footer

 Installing ActiveReportsJS Dependencies Using NPM or Yarn

-To include the Angular Report Viewer Component in our project, we’ll need to start by installing the ARJS packages through NPM.
-For this to work, make sure that you open the freshly created project folder in VS Code before running this command in the terminal:
+To include the Angular Report Viewer Component in our project, we’ll need to start by installing the ARJS packages through either NPM or Yarn.
+For this to work, make sure that you open the freshly created project folder in VS Code before running one of the following commands in the terminal:

 Registering the ARJS Angular Module and Importing CSS

 Now that the ARJS packages have been installed, it’s time to include the ActiveReportsModule in the project.
-Paste the following code inside of the app.component.ts file:
+Depending on the version of Angular you're using, there are a couple of ways to do this.

 import { Core } from '@angular/core';